richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 # Publishing your project

-After you've finished your project, and it's ready to be released, you must consider how users will run your project without your source files.
-Fortunately, Rostruct provides functions to automatically download and deploy your codebase through Github.
+Once you're ready to distribute your project, you must consider how users can deploy your code.
+Fortunately, Rostruct provides functions to download and deploy your codebase through Github automatically.

 ## Github Releases

 The best way to publish your Rostruct project is by creating a [Github Release](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).
-Rostruct provies functions to automatically download, cache, and deploy your project from a Github release to the end user.
+Rostruct provides functions to download, cache, and deploy your project from a Github release to the end-user.

 Using Github Releases, you can use a **deploy script** to make your project deploy for anyone, with no manual installation necessary.
 Your **deploy script** is what downloads and deploys the latest release of your **source code**.
 This script typically doesn't change, other than to update Rostruct.